-The idea of ‘stealing like an artist’ is a call to readers to stop waiting for an original idea and use what you see around you to build your creativity.
+It’s simply a truthful doctrine about how to self-motivate and prolong your passion as a creative artist.
+The idea of ‘stealing like an artist’ is a call to readers to stop waiting for an original idea.
+Use what you see around you to build your creativity.

 It’s a very good book to calm your anxiety and make you realise that borrowing ideas is better than no ideas at all.

-Buy it Now – Steal Like An Artist
+Buy it Now – Steal Like an Artist

-Photojournalism: Stories Behind Their Greatest Images
+Photojournalism: Stories Behind Their Greatest Images by Andy Steel

-Our last photography book sets the outer boundary for aspiring photographers.
+My last recommended photography book for beginners sets the outer boundary for aspiring photographers.
 Photography offers beginners a starting point in the art; maybe it’s a snapshot or a quick selfie.

-But this book will show you the limits that you could venture towards.
+This photography book will show you the limits that you could venture towards.
 It may seem worlds apart, and it is, but that could be the journey you’re on.

-Andy Steel’s compendium of the world’s greatest photojournalists delivers images from battlefields and conflict zones across the world.
+Andy Steel’s compendium of the world’s greatest photojournalists showcases images from battlefields and conflict zones across the world.
 The book will make you feel uneasy, and that’s its purpose.

-It should teach you to understand how important your camera is and maybe that will influence you to capture more meaningful images.
+It should teach you to understand how important your camera can and maybe that will influence you to capture more meaningful images.

 Instead, they are sources of honest, raw and direct information about what photography was, is and could be in the future.
-We hope they find a place on your bookshelf and your space in your soul.
+I hope they find a place on your bookshelf and your space in your soul.

-You can find us everyday on Facebook, Twitter, Pinterest, YouTube and Instagram so there’s no excuse for holding back.
+You can find me on Facebook, Twitter, Pinterest, YouTube and Instagram so there’s no excuse for holding back.